Is this the man to change Ethiopia?

 Mr Abiy's background is crucial to the way people view him.

-When he is sworn in, he will become the country's first Oromo leader - the ethnic group at the centre of nearly three years of anti-government protests, which have left hundreds of people dead.
+He is the country's first Oromo leader - the ethnic group at the centre of nearly three years of anti-government protests, which have left hundreds of people dead.

-- Africa Live: More on this and other stories from the continent

 One of their main complaints is that they have been politically, economically and culturally marginalised for years - despite being the country's largest group.